Graph distances of continuum long-range percolation: The case

 \subsection{Upper bound}

 We now give a proof of the upper bound based on an idea presented in \cite{CGS}.
 Roughly spoken, the idea is that all paths of length $m$ for suitably chosen $m$ must have an endpoint inside a cube which is not too far away from the origin.
-Applying a result we established in the preceding section the diameter in small cubes is also small enough.
+Applying a result we established in the preceding section the distance within small cubes of the infinite cluster is also small enough.
 Combining these findings we will arrive at the desired upper bound.